Amaka-tech/Fencom-Inc.-Sales-Performance-Analysis/README.md

 ## Tools and Features Used 🛠️

 Excel Features:
-1. Functions like SUMIFS, TEXT, VLOOKUP and COUNTIF for calculations
+1. Functions like SUMIFS, TEXT, VLOOKUP and COUNTIF for calculations.
-2. Pivot Tables to group and summarize data
+2. Pivot Tables to group and summarize data.
-3. Charts (bar, line, pie) to visualize trends
+3. Charts (bar, line, pie) to visualize trends.
-4. Slicers to filter the dashboard by product category, region, and date
-5. An interactive Excel dashboard for visualization to enable decision making
+4. A polished Excel dashboard for Data Visualization to enable decision making.

 ---